• Skip to primary navigation

 • Transfer to a serving bowl and serve immediately with steamed rice.

-DID YOU MAKE THIS RECIPE?
-Share it on instagram or tag @simplybakings or #simplybakings!
+Did you make this recipe?Share it on instagram or tag @simplybakings or #simplybakings!

-« No-Bake Vegan Chocolate Cake
+« No Bake Vegan Chocolate Cake

-Maja Blanca »
+How to Make Maja Blanca with Corn »

 Christmas, Thanksgiving, Vegan Filipino Recipes, Vegetables, Vegetarian Filipino Recipes